Brazil Guide

 In 2004 Brazil targeted 2,000 miles of its costal area for development with the "Grow Northeast" program.
 The Fortaleza area alone, already the fastest growing area for tourism, will be receiving $4.5 billion.
 In preparation for the 13 million annual visitors that are expected, Fortaleza's International Airport will be expanded, upgrades will be made to the roads, telecommunications systems, public transportation, and health care facilities.

 Due to a lack of available housing for the Brazilians, some 20% of the population lacks adequate housing.
 The current development of new mortgage laws will make home ownership a more affordable option for much of the population, and help accommodate foreign investor demand.
-A new Brazilian mortgage product for foreigners is expected to be delivered sometime during 2010.

 back to top